panhadng/game-reviews/readme.md

 The project stands out by offering a unique combination of features tailored specifically to the gaming community.
 While incorporating elements of social interaction such as user reviews and news articles, it goes beyond simple social networking and e-commerce.
 The project's complexity lies in its multifaceted nature, integrating both frontend and backend technologies, user authentication, and extensive CRUD operations.

 ### Technologies Used
-- **ReactJS**: Leveraged for the frontend to create dynamic and interactive user interfaces.
+- **React.js**: Leveraged for the frontend to create dynamic and interactive user interfaces.
 The use of components enhances modularity and scalability, while libraries like React Router DOM facilitate seamless navigation between pages.
 - **Django with Django Rest Framework**: Employed for the backend to handle data modeling, API creation, and authentication.
 Django Rest Framework simplifies the creation of RESTful APIs, ensuring smooth communication between the frontend and backend.
 - **Styled Components**: Utilized for styling in React components, promoting encapsulation and reusability.
 Styled Components support dynamic styling based on props, enhancing the user experience with responsive design.
 - **React Scroll**: Integrated to enable smooth scrolling within the application, improving navigation and user engagement.